near/docs/docs/concepts/account.md

 near deploy --wasm-file path/to/contract.wasm --account-id contractAccount.developerAccount.testnet --master-account yourAccount.testnet
 ```

-Note for this to work you will need to login with NEAR CLI and authorize it to use the master account (`yourAccount.testnet`) on your behalf.
+Note for this to work you will need to login with NEAR CLI and authorize it to use the master account (`YOUR_ACCOUNT.testnet`) on your behalf.
 Learn more about [NEAR CLI here](/docs/development/near-cli)

 > Got a question?
 > <a href="https://stackoverflow.com/questions/tagged/nearprotocol">